RichTeaMan/FilmRanker/readme.md

 # Film Lister

-A website for listing and choosing favourite films.
+A website for listing and determining your favourite films mathematically.

+The project uses ASP NET Core to host a website that presents a pair of film choices.
+These choices are then stored in a SQL database that can be eventually be used to order film preferences via the [quicksort algorithm](https://en.wikipedia.org/wiki/Quicksort).

+Film information, such as titles and posters, are provided via [The Movie Database](https://www.themoviedb.org/).

 ## Web App Deployment